Cell Communication in Disease Pathology (CDP)

 Aims

-Cell Communication in Disease Pathology (CPD) will use the wealth of fundamental research gathered in the EV field by Jameel Inal and other members over the past 18 years.
+Cell Communication in Disease Pathology (CDP) will use the wealth of fundamental research gathered in the EV field by Jameel Inal and other members over the past 18 years.
 The group will now apply this experience through knowledge exchange partnerships with industry and the NHS to find novel therapies and diagnostic tests for infectious, autoimmune, and neurodegenerative diseases, as well as cancer.

 To help achieve its research aims, CDP will build on previous successes in the cell communication field.
 To find practical solutions to specific human disease, CDP will use a range of experimental tools (in-house and through external collaboration), including: